 Deon was born in Paarl in 1958 and matriculated in Klerksdorp in 1976.
 He studied at the Universities of Northwest, Free State and Stellenbosch, and holds a Masters’ Degree in Creative Writing.

-He lives in Stellenbosch, and is passionate about South Africa, Mozart, mountain biking, cooking, photography, and Free State Cheetahs and Springbok rugby.
+He lives in Stellenbosch with his wife Marianne, and is passionate about South Africa, Mozart, mountain biking, cooking, photography, and Free State Cheetahs and Springbok rugby.

 I mostly follow the dictum "conflict is the mother of suspense", so I'll be looking at as many sources of conflict for the protagonists as possible within the parameters of verisimilitude.
 The cold case was the basis of the book; the sniper developed as a way to ratchet up the tension, and the pressure on Griessel.
 And as a novelist I am fascinated with the deadline, with the role of time as a mechanism to increase the tension.

 Some might say that Griessel, your troubled but brilliant alcoholic detective, is a bit of a cliche.
 Was that a worry?